Bad Taste

-Bad Taste is a 1987 New Zealand science-fiction comedy horror film directed, produced and filmed by Peter Jackson, who also stars in and co-wrote the screenplay, along with Tony Hiles and Ken Hammon.
+Bad Taste is a 1987 New Zealand science-fiction action comedy horror film directed, produced and filmed by Peter Jackson, who also starred in it and co-wrote the screenplay, along with Tony Hiles and Ken Hammon.
 Independently produced on a low budget, it is Jackson's first feature film.
 Jackson and friends take on most of the key roles, both on and off-screen.
 The plotline sees aliens invade the fictional New Zealand village of Kaihoro to harvest humans for their intergalactic fast food franchise, where they face off against a four-man paramilitary force.
-The film provided Jackson with the leverage necessary to advance in the film industry.
+The film was shot in Northern Wellington over the course of four years, and eventually received nearly a quarter of a million dollars in New Zealand Film Commission assistance, providing Jackson with the leverage necessary to advance in the film industry.

-Since its release, Bad Taste has become a cult film and has received generally positive reviews.
+Since its release, Bad Taste has become a cult film and has received stronger reviews.
+In 2008, British film magazine Empire ranked Bad Taste as the 416th greatest film ever made.

 Plot

-The Astro Investigation and Defence Service (AIDS) sends their agents, Derek, Frank, Ozzy, and Barry to investigate the disappearance of the entire population of the town of Kaihoro.
-They find the town has been overrun by man-eating space aliens disguised as humans in blue shirts.
+After the town of Kaihoro's entire population disappear, the Astro Investigation and Defence Service (AIDS) sends their agents Derek, Frank, Ozzy, and Barry to investigate.
+They find the town overrun by man-eating aliens disguised as humans in blue shirts.
 Barry kills one of the aliens and is attacked by others.
 After Derek notifies Frank and Ozzy, he begins torturing Robert, an alien they caught earlier.
-Robert's screaming attracts a number of aliens in the area.
+Robert's screaming attracts a number of aliens.
 Derek kills the would-be rescuers, but he is attacked by Robert and falls off a cliff ledge, to his presumed death.

-Meanwhile, a charity collector named Giles is passing through Kaihoro.
-He is attacked by Robert, but escapes in his car.
-He stops at a nearby house for help.
-Another alien answers the door and captures Giles.
-He later wakes up in a tub of water filled with vegetables and is told he is about to be cooked and eaten.
-Derek also wakes up to find that he landed in a seagull's nest.
-He also finds that his brain is leaking out the back of his head, so he stuffs it back in and uses a hat to hold it in place.
+Meanwhile, charity collector Giles passes through Kaihoro.
+He escapes Robert's attack and comes to nearby house for help, only to get captured by another alien.
+Giles later wakes up in a tub of water filled with vegetables and is told he is about to be cooked and eaten.
+Derek wakes up in a seagull's nest with a hole in his head, so he uses a hat to keep his brains from leaking out.

-That night, Frank, Ozzy, and Barry infiltrate the aliens' house and find a room filled with bloody cardboard boxes.
-They kill a nearby alien and Frank wears its shirt to infiltrate an alien meeting.
-He finds out that the residents of Kaihoro have been harvested for alien fast food and also hears of their recent hostage.
-Robert vomits into a bowl, which the aliens dine on, including the disguised (and disgusted) Frank.
+That night, Frank, Ozzy, and Barry infiltrate the aliens' house and find a room filled with bloody cardboard boxes, likely containing the corpses of former Kaihoro residents.
+They kill an alien, and Frank wears its shirt to infiltrate their meeting.
+He learns that the victims have been harvested for food and hears of their recent hostage, Giles.
+The alien later dine on Robert's vomit, and the disguised (and disgusted) Frank has to follow suit.
 He escapes and tells the others of the plan.
-They sneak out to save Giles as the aliens sleep.
+They save Giles as the aliens sleep.